 - Acebeam X45 - 4x18650, not pretty even in neutral white, but it makes 18,000 lumens. $180

 - Sofirn SP36 BLF edition - 3x18650, 4xLH351D, Anduril firmware, USB-C charging.
 Be careful, there's another version of this light with Cree XP-L2 emitters, which are ugly.
-90+ CRI, 5500+ lumens, 350m FL1 throw.
-This replaces the BLF Q8 in the list due to the LEDs offered and USB-C charging, though the Q8 is easier to disassemble for those interested in modifications. $71 with batteries
+Several options for color temperature exist, and batteries are usually bundled now, but not always.
+90+ CRI, 5500+ lumens, 350m FL1 throw. $50 from Sofirn's site, more from Amazon.

 What's that over there?
 WAY over there?
 The hotspots of these lights tend to be too focused for comfortable use up close, though using a diffuser is an option.
 These tend to be most useful for search and rescue, boating, and the like.

 FL1 throw is the distance at which large objects can be detected in clear air.
 At half that distance, there's usually enough illumination to see clearly, though with more extreme throwers, the distances may be so great as to require binoculars to see clearly even during the day.
 Throwers have visible backscatter from the atmosphere even in clear air, which may obstruct the user's view of the target.
 Warmer color temperatures tend to have less.

 - Acebeam T27 - 1x21700/18650.
 This is like a thrower version of the L30 duty light above, though its charging is USB-C, and oddly, it can act as a USB powerbank.
 Boost driver for full output on a low battery.
 5000K recommended.
 1180m FL1 throw.
 Noncompliant USB-C behavior requires charging with an A-to-C cable. $140

 - Acebeam T28 - it's a T27 with a bigger head and even more throw.
 There's not much more to say about it than that. $160